Some species of

 and time for reflection, always start with a positive affirmation of the benefits

-of plants, fruit and vegetables, and when the opportunity arises explain that they should never eat something from the garden unless encouraged to do
+of plants, fruit and vegetables, to ones they can eat and when the opportunity arises explain that they should never eat something from the garden unless encouraged to do

-thorns, barbs, attracts wasps, is dangerous, poisonous or in a dangerous
+thorns, barbs, attracts wasps, teach them that plants can be dangerous, poisonous or in a dangerous

 Some species of